onovo1/thingweb-directory/README.md

  Failure: 500 Internal Server Error
  ```

- - Search for the fail translation.
+ - Search all the fail translations

  Fail translations are the translations that do not exist into the dataset but an endpoint has requested it at any point in time.